 LR_removeLocationMetadata Boolean.
-True when "Remove Location Info" box is checked, location metadata from the photo on export.
+True when "Remove Location Info" box is checked, false when it is unchecked.
+When true, Lightroom Classic strips all GPS location metadata from the photo on export.
 LR_embeddedMetadataOption String.
 Corresponds to the state of the "Include" popup menu.
 Value can be copyrightOnly, copyrightAndContactOnly, allExceptCameraInfo, or all.